Energinet-DataHub/geh-data-requests/README.md

 ## Context Streams

-This sections documents the dataflows to and from the data requests domain.
+This sections documents the data flows to and from the data requests domain.

 ![Context streams](./images/DataRequestsContextStreams.png "Data Requests context streams")